ANNUAL MEMBER EXHIBITS

 About Charles Sills

-Now in its sixth year, the Monmouth Arts annual member exhibit was renamed in 2022 in memory of Dr. Charles Sills, who was a painter, sculptor, collector, and supporter of the arts.
+Now in its Eighth year, the Monmouth Arts annual member exhibit was renamed in 2022 in memory of Dr. Charles Sills, who was a painter, sculptor, collector, and supporter of the arts.
 He retired from his role as the Chief of Surgery at Monmouth Medical Center in Long Branch in 2000.
 His work has been shown at many galleries in Monmouth County and he won awards from New York's Allied Artists of America as well as Knickerbocker Artists.

 PAST EXHIBITS